renanlecaro/nanosheets/Readme.md

 A tiny javascript spreadsheet UI for modern browsers, with proper virtualization and good performance.

 # TODO

-- clear listeners on destroy
+- use hidden input and divs
 - lock some cells
 - style some cells
 - test on safari/chrome